 Whatever the eventual outcome, though, none of those home-grown uprisings owe allegiance to bin Laden or al-Qaida.
 There are certainly conservative Islamists among the protestors; it would be naïve to think they wouldn’t be represented.

 But they have been just one faction among many.
-The so-called Arab spring has been
+The so-called Arab spring has been fueled

 With the outbreak of turmoil in the Middle East, conservatives have found fresh reasons to attack President Obama on national security issues.
 Some Republicans, notably Sen. John McCain, want Obama to attack more forcefully in Libya.

 Others, including conservative columnist Charles Krauthammer, have developed a new meme: Obama “leads from behind,” a style Krauthammer blasts as “ad hoc, erratic and ineffective.”

 UPDATE: Political Wire has unearthed a 2008 quote from the impetuous McCain, who said back then that he would not go into Pakistan after Osama bin Laden.
 McCain told Larry King, “Larry, I’m not going to go there and here’s why: because Pakistan is a sovereign nation.”